-Several models of toilets are used on "KZ' Venom recreational vehicles.
-Aqua Magic "Style Plus" featuring foot pedal for flushing and "Aqua Magic " 5, which may have foot or hand flush, in the rear bathroom.
+Several models of toilets are used on Venom & Sidewinder recreational vehicles.
+The Aqua Magic "Style Plus" featuring foot pedal for flushing is one of the toilets used.

 Prior to using your toilet, be sure to add a proper amount of deodorant chemical into the toilet with water.
 Flush contents into tank plus two or three gallons of water.